-MEMPHIS, TN (WMC) - This week, Tennessee Secretary of State Tre Hargett announced a program to advocate for women and survivors of violence.
+MEMPHIS, TN (WMC) - Tennessee Secretary of State Tre Hargett announced a program to advocate for women and survivors of violence.

-Deborah Clubb, executive director of the Memphis Area Women’s Council, says the Safe at Home Address Confidentiality Program is much needed.
+Deborah Clubb, executive director of the Memphis Area Women’s Council, said the Safe at Home Address Confidentiality Program is much needed.

 “This protects women who are fleeing from a batterer, from a rapist, from an abuser, from a trafficker," said Clubb.
 "It helps hide them and let them get their lives in order without fear of the person trying to track them down.”